 Capture Name Enter a name for the capture, or use the default.
 This name is used for the sub-directory where the capture files are stored in the Capture Directory you specify. i Note: Only alpha and numeric characters and the underscore () are permitted.
 The name must begin with a letter.
 Database Server Directory Specify a server-side directory where Benchmark Factory should place the capture files.
 Specify the path as the server sees it.
 Note: You can specify a network directory here.
 Enter the full network path to the network directory.
 The database service must be able to access the network directory.
 Capture Directory Specify a directory where Benchmark Factory will look for the capture files to replay.
 Do one of the following: Manual transfer: Specify a client-side directory and then manually transfer the capture files to this location.
 Shared directory: Specify the same server-side (or network) directory you specified in the preceding field.
 However, enter the path as the client computer sees it.
 To use this method, you must first map a drive on the client computer to the Database Server Directory (server-side or network directory).
 Then, browse to and select that mapped drive.
 Selecting a shared directory: The shared capture directory can be on the database server as a local directory or on a network file server as a local directory.
 Either location must be accessible by the Benchmark Factory client computer (Windows network share, Samba, or NFS).
 A network file server is the preferred location for the following reasons: This minimizes total network I/O required for capture and replay.
+The shared directory can be placed an an I/O subsystem with

-• The shared directory can be placed on an I/O subsystem with the cumulative size of the trace and export files.
+• The shared directory can be placed on an I/O subsystem with sufficient I/O bandwidth to handle both the concurrent I/O writing and the cumulative size of the trace and export files.